Feliciasharon/Computer-Vision-GAN/README.md

 #### Aim - To solve the problem of class imbalance by generating images using SGAN

-a) Make sure to have installed keras library
+a) Make sure to have installed keras library.
+The Fashion-mnist dataset can be imported from keras library.

 b) Execute the code in the same order as given or else there might be some error- 'img GAN.ipynb'